-The people around the mediterranean know what makes a good party.
+The people around the Mediterranean know what makes a good party.
 They know the ingredients, the method, what is required and what should happen.
-They understand that a party only becomes a trues success if it is centred around an event and an entertainment.
-They have also worked out that the best entertainment, the best event is food.
+They understand that a party only becomes a true success if it is centred around an event and an entertainment.
+They have also worked out that the best entertainment, the best event, is the food itself.

 There is nothing more boring, more mundane and more of a mood killer than the standard British buffet.
-This abomination, this complete insult to everything that is good about food has been given far too long a life; it should have been kicked out of the house many decades ago because it is, without doubt, a total party pooper.
-Since when does a party take on life and joy by the addition of three bowls of crisps, an anemic cold rice dish, a preprocessed slop of egg and salad cream on a pappy roll and those horrendous fake scandinavian tasteless prawn rings?
+This abomination, a complete insult to everything that is good about food, has been given far too long a life; it should have been kicked out of the house many decades ago because it is, without doubt, a total party pooper.
+Since when does a party take on life and joy by the addition of three bowls of crisps, an anaemic, cold, rice dish, a preprocessed slop of egg and salad cream on a pappy roll and those horrendous, faux-Scandinavian, tasteless prawn rings?

-Spend a couple of weeks looking up what you want to cook, taking into account your guests likes and dislikes (Try and invite people who really love food – those who prefer prawn rings should fall off your christmas card list).
-This is fun in itself; finding the sites with the most genuine advice and recipes and translating that into what you can buy locally.
-Make sure you have far more dishes ready that you are actually going to make.
-Don’t worry about variety or whether the food clashes; you want that to happen.
+Spend a couple of weeks looking up what you want to cook, taking into account your guests likes and dislikes.
+Try to invite people who really love food; those who prefer prawn rings and cheddar and pineapple cocktail sticks should fall off your Christmas card list.
+This research is fun in itself; finding the sites with the most genuine advice and recipes and translating that into what you can buy locally.
+Make sure you have far more dishes researched than you are actually going to make.
+Don’t worry about too much variety or whether the food clashes.
 The guests need to be surprised, so go as mad as you want/can, have fun and just make sure it is rich, luscious and leaves your guests hungry.

 Shop just the day before, as usual, and remember that on the day of the cook you are going to spend THE WHOLE DAY doing it, so if there are any bits that you can prepare the night before to marinate, go for it and get a good nights sleep.
 There are some set ingredients you will use that you must have – herbs (parsley and oregano), peppers, chorizo, goats cheese, Manchego (hard sheep’s cheese), paprika, garlic, chilli and loads of olive oil.

-Most of the cooking will be done the actual night of the party and continuously throughout the party, so during the day you need to create little bags of pre-prepared ingredients ready to go.
+Most of the cooking will be done the actual night of the party and continuously throughout the party.
+So, during the day, create little bags of pre-prepared ingredients ready to go.
 Somethings you can get halfway done.
-For instance, Tortilla (Spanish omelette) is based on slow fried potatoes, so get those done earlier so you can do the tortilla much easier.
-If things need tomato sauce bases (like meat balls) get those cooked and ready to warm an mix in.
-Get all your peppers stuffed and your squids, get your shell fish cleaned and prepared and fillet your fish.
+For instance, Tortilla (Spanish omelette) is based on slow fried potatoes, so get those cooked earlier so you can do the tortilla much easier.
+If things need tomato sauce bases (like meatballs) get the sauce cooked and ready to warm and mix in.
+Get all your peppers and squids stuffed and get your shellfish cleaned and prepared and fillet your fish.
 You know the drill.

 You will use lots of serving dishes.
 Remember, this is a spectacular, so no matching.
 You can use metal baking tins, pottery dishes, old victorian bits, tin foil, baskets – the more variation the better.
-Nothing formal – rural is the name of the game, this is village fare that has become trendy; honour its origins.
+Nothing formal.
+Rural is the name of this game.
+This is village fare that has become trendy; honour its origins.

 Trust me – if you really break your back, really go for it, people will talk about it for years.
-People are so expectant of crisps and prawn rings that they won’t know what hit them – they will love it.
+People are so expectanting crisps and prawn rings that they won’t know what hit them – they will love it.

-So, I did one of these last night for eleven people.
-The cost of the ingredients came to around £90 and I was on my feet from eight in the morning when I put my dough on, till the early hours.
-Today I am shattered, but everyone had a great time.
+So, I did one of these last some time back for eleven people.
+The cost of the ingredients came to around £90 and I was on my feet from eight in the morning when I put my dough on, till the early hours when I finished washing up.
+The day after I was shattered, but everyone had a great time.
 Here is what I dished up, more or less:

 - Toasts with olive oil and roasted veg